jinq0123/gluamapper/README.md

 		converts the table to `map[string]interface{}`,
 		and then converts it to a Go struct using [`mapstructure`](https://github.com/mitchellh/mapstructure/).
 	* No "weak" conversions
+		+ type mismatch will return error
-		+ only lua number to int types allowed
+		+ only convert lua number to int types
 	* Always ignores unused keys

 + New feature